Artificial condition

 What’s funny is that these AIs are supposedly superintelligent, yet they behave like small kids.
 This is what makes them also human or relatable in my eyes.
 But would artificial intelligences even pay attention to humans?
 We’ll see why the murderbot (and the ship AI) do, but this is almost all that makes me read these books (or Iain Banks’ Culture series, which is also heavy on AI, or Anne Leckies Radj series): because the AIs want to understand humans, they observe them so much.
 And find out something that we humans don’t observe consciously (but most of the time subconsciously).

-Martha Wells was aware of this human centred storytelling with often the only reason being that we human readers are …
+Martha Wells was aware of this human centred storytelling with often the only reason being that …

 Subjects